 After obtaining the necessary training, search for jobs in recreational and commercial fishing companies, cruise lines and merchant shipping companies.
 As you gain more experience, so do your chances of rising to senior ranks such as mate and deck officer.
-According to the U.S. Bureau of Labor Statistics, the employment of all water transportation professionals, including deckhands, will increase by 13 percent between 2012 and 2022, which is marginally greater than the 11 percent average for all jobs.
+According to the U.S. Bureau of Labor Statistics, the employment of all water transportation professionals, including deckhands, will show little or no change from 2019 to 2029

 - CareerPlanner.com: Deckhand

 - Hinds Community College: Hinds CC Receives Grant, Forges Partnership to Train Deckhands

 - Seafarers International Union: Paul Hall Center

 - Alaska Department of Fish and Game: Purchase Licenses, Tags, Stamps, Permits